ThePhar/Archipelago/worlds/clique/docs/en_Clique.md

 ## What is a &ldquo;Clique&rdquo;?

-~~__Clique__ is a psychological survival horror game where players must resist the temptation to press large buttons that may destroy the world.~~
+~~__Clique__ is a psychological survival horror experience where you resist the temptation to push world-ending buttons.~~

-__Clique__ was originally a silly &ldquo;game&rdquo; developed as a joke to the answer: _&ldquo;What is the minimal amount of interactive gameplay possible?&rdquo;_ The answer? _&ldquo;Click a button and win!&rdquo;_
+__Clique__ was originally a silly &ldquo;game&rdquo; developed as a joke to the answer: _&ldquo;What is the minimal amount of interactive gameplay possible?&rdquo;_

+The answer?: Press (or _&ldquo;clique&rdquo;_) the button and win!

-While still possible to play the classic variant, __Clique__ has been updated to include additional &ldquo;gameplay&rdquo; elements for the 2.0 update, including:
+While it is still possible to play the classic variant, the 2.0 update of __Clique__ includes the additional &ldquo;gameplay&rdquo; elements:

-- Additional Buttons
+- Extra Buttons
-- Additional Button Cosmetics
-- Dissatisfaction Traps
+- Dissatisfaction Traps and DeathLinks
-- Button Text Plando
+- Advanced Button Text & Color Plandomization
-- Proper &ldquo;DeathLink&rdquo; Support
+- Localization Support
-- ArchipIDLE-Lite Integration
+- Acheivements
-- ~~Destruction Code Entry~~
+- Lore
+- And other secrets...

 ## How do I play Clique?